santiagxf/jobtools/README.md

  - Support for some complex types.

 ## How
 The code that you want to execute will be indicated in a callable function.
 Arguments for the callable are automatically parsed from the command line and enforced depending on if they are required or not.
 Parameters with a default value are inferred to be optional while parameters without one are marked required.
-Type conversion is automatically handled.
-Special type conversion is supported for aruments of type `SimpleNamespace` which can be passed as arguments using `YML` or `JSON` files.
+Type conversion is automatically handled using type hints.
+Special type conversion is supported for arguments of type `SimpleNamespace` which can be passed as arguments using `YML` or `JSON` files.
 Enumerators are also supported as arguments.
 See [Using enumerators as arguments](#Using-enumerators-as-arguments) for details.

 ## Usage